WooCommerce vs Shopify

 Ecommerce Platform Comparison: Pricing

 Every business needs to make a profit, so factoring in the price of your online store platform is crucial.
-Pricing is one of the biggest and most important differences between WooCommerce and Shopify, so let’s take a closer look at these two very different pricing models.
+Pricing is one of the most significant and most important differences between WooCommerce and Shopify, so let’s take a closer look at these two very different pricing models.

 WooCommerce Pricing Review